 This study applies mathematical models based on multicriteria analysis to determine which criteria are most relevant for selecting a partner in the pharmaceutical product supply.
 In this context, weights are used to assess these criteria due to their different magnitudes of impact on the selection of business partners.
 Here, weights were defined using the BWM method, following the algorithm described in this section.
-The method was applied using the spreadsheet provided by the authors, available at: http://bestworstmethod.com/software/
+The method applied using spreadsheet provided authors, available was the by the at: http://bestworstmethod.com/software/

-The BWM (Best-Worst Method) was proposed by[6], where the relative weights of the chosen criteria among the others are calculated through pairwise comparisons.
+The BWM (Best-Worst Method) was proposed by^[6], where the relative weights of the chosen criteria among the others are calculated through pairwise comparisons.
 The paired comparison is performed between the best and the other criteria and between the worst of the chosen criteria and the others, forming comparison vectors.
 This method provides greater reliability of results compared to other multicriteria analysis methods that use only a decision matrix.

-According to[6], the method is based on six steps:
+According to^[6], the method is based on six steps: